 I did that when I bought a car from my brother.
 I gave him $1000, and he wrote a bill of sale for $100.

 I think as long as you don’t do anything stupid, you should be ok.

 Depending on the local sales tax and the actual price of the car, you can save quite a lot of money.
 If the actual price is $5000 and the bill of sale says $1000, providing the sales tax is 7%, that saves $280.
 But, you should understand the risks, too.
-This article explains the downsides of indicating a lower price in your bill of sale.

 I’ve heard that some states allow you to get a replacement title for antique cars with a bill of sale.
 Is California one of those states?

 If the seller can’t get you a good clear title, just don’t buy the car.

 I could write you a bill of sale, but it wouldn’t get you a title.

 That being said, if you use a title service you might be able to get a title generated, but it’s going to cost you between $150 and $300 to do so.